FI(LOCAL) - SOLICITATIONS

 The collection of admission fees for the exhibition of movies, performances, or other programs that are sponsored by a student or registered student organization and are scheduled in accordance with College District regulations; or

-The sale of raffle tickets by a registered student organization that can present to the vice chancellor of student services or designee written evidence from the Internal Revenue Service that the organization has been granted an exemption from taxation under 26 U.S.C.
+The sale of raffle tickets by a registered student organization that can present to the dean of student services written evidence from the Internal Revenue Service that the organization has been granted an exemption from taxation under 26 U.S.C.
 501(c)(3), Internal Revenue Code.

-No solicitation shall be conducted on the grounds, sidewalks, or streets of any property either owned or controlled by the College District, except as approved by the vice chancellor of student services or designee.
+No solicitation shall be conducted on the grounds, sidewalks, or streets of any property either owned or controlled by the College District, except as approved by the dean of student services.

-No organization shall solicit under this policy for more than a total of 30 days, whether continuous or intermittent, per semester.
+No organization shall solicit under this policy for more than a total of 14 days, whether continuous or intermittent, during each fiscal year.

 Use of College District Name

 Only authorized students or registered student organizations shall be allowed to sponsor and engage in solicitation and/or fund-raising activities under the name of the College District.
-All such activities shall be compatible with the mission and objectives of the College District and shall be approved by the vice chancellor of student services or designee in accordance with procedures developed for that purpose.
+All such activities shall be compatible with the mission and objectives of the College District and shall be approved by the dean of student services in accordance with procedures developed for that purpose.

 Conduct During Solicitation